SpenceKonde/rngBetter/README.md

 In the above example, for frame rate f, f = 1/t<sub>frame</sub>. t<sub>frame</sub> = N * t<sub>pixel</sub>.
 Say we specify that the frame rate is required to be at minimum 30 fps to appear smooth, and ask how many LEDs the controller can handle.
 We get N = 1/30t<sub>pixel</sub>.
 Neglecting the calculation time, this yields approximately 1000 LEDs.
 But if it took us as long to calculate that as it did to send it, we can only control half as many LEDs.
 If there are 1,000 LEDs to control, a controller that took that long to drive them would be able to control 500 LEDs - we need 2 controllers, and mechanisms to provide any needed synchronization.
 If it took 4 times as long instead, we'd need 5 controllers, each driving only 200 LEDs.
 Plus a means tosynchropnize them all which would mean betweemn 1 and 3 additional devices.
 So for the intended use cases, the performance of the animation algorithm, including the random generator will determine how many processors are needed to meet the desired system specifications, and hence the cost of the whole thing.
 Of course, once you have a thousand leds attached to a panel, and then realized that 96% of the CPU time would be spent sending data, leaving 4% for your animation algorithm, you suddenly find yourself up a creek without a paddle,

 A system where multiple controllers are used will, of course, often involve some coordination overhead as well.
-Perhaps they could all have their led control patterns setup and that'd be the end of it, and the closest thing to synchronizatio nwould be turning on the powerstrip running them all.
+Perhaps they could all have their led control patterns setup and that'd be the end of it, and the closest thing to synchronization would be turning on the powerstrip running them all.

 If they're too far for that?
-Some 433 MHz OOK outlets would be in order.
+Some 433 MHz OOK outlets might work a treat.

 But many times, you need much richer controls than that.
 You want it to look like one string, or to have complicated synchronized behaviors.
 The complexity of these systems rises rapidly, and can quickly impose enough overhead that each controller needs a separate synchronization controller (because the sync isdont over OOK RF or something, and you cant do that if yo're spending all your timre outputting LED patterns)

 ## So what's wrong with random() or math.random()?
 In a word - performance.
 Or more explicitly, the lack thereof.
 The arduino random function is simply based on the standard library's implementation.
-You'd think they'd have but some thought into the performance, but that doesn't seem to have been the case.
-6/7ths or so of the time it's in that routine **it is in the process of a 32-bit divions operation** which uses around SIX HUNDRED CLOCKS() which uses a 32-bit division operation to manipulate the seed value.
+You'd think they'd have put some thought into the performance, but that doesn't seem to have been the case.
+6/7ths or so of the time it's in that routine **it is in the process of a 32-bit divion operation** which uses around SIX HUNDRED CLOCKS.
 Division on any platform without hardware division operator is already pretty miserable - doing it when you can only operate one one byte at a time makes it much worse.
 Converting this value into a value within a specified range is horribly inefficient as well; the latter part was written by the Arduino team, so it's no surprise that it is not performant either.
 I'm sort of surprised by how spectacularly bad the avr-libc version is though - an xorshift32 would have blown it out of the water, or if they thought that performance was acceptable as is, could have been a better RNG.

 ## Okay, so why'd you have to do it all in ASM?
 We didn't have to do it in ASM.
 But we wanted it to be performant.
 There are two enemies here that we must get down onto the bare metal to fight with hope of success.
 First, the C types can have unexpected effects, resulting from unexpected type probmotion which hurts performance significantly